patrickc01/gene_lights/README.md

 # gene_lights
-Turn a genome into scrolling Christmas lights
+Turn a genome into scrolling lights

 ## Summary
 Read in a fasta file and turn each base into a trail of lights.